-Phillip has over 20 years’ experience of complex, high value commercial litigation and arbitration, often with a cross-border element.
-He regularly advises on corporate, commercial, fraud, technology and financial services dispute resolution, arbitration and mediation.
+Phillip is a commercial disputes partner, head of the IT and IP disputes team and co-head of the India group at Penningtons Manches Cooper.
+He has over 20 years’ experience of complex, high value commercial litigation and arbitration, often with a cross-border element, and regularly advises on commercial, technology, financial services and civil fraud disputes, as well as enforcement and asset recovery.

-Phillip has acted on a number of board and shareholder, banking and IT disputes and represents a range of private sector clients including trading, technology and financial services companies.
-He advises businesses and individuals on cases arising from insolvency as well as on claims to the Financial Services Compensation Scheme.
-Phillip has a particular interest in arbitration and transactional work involving India and has acted on a number of India-related disputes and transactions alongside Indian law firms.
+Phillip has acted on a number of board and shareholder, banking and IT disputes and represents a range of private sector clients.
+He assists businesses and individuals with insolvency and regulatory compliance issues, and has a particular interest in contentious and transactional work involving India, having acted on several English law disputes involving Indian parties.

 Recent work highlights